PMET-public/Cloud-Demo/README.md

 ## Getting Support

-The fastest support is usually via Magento Slack Org on the #m2-demo-support channel.
+Use Magento's Slack organization (the #m2-demo-support channel) for the fastest support.
 Use the @here notifier to msg everyone currently in the channel.
-It includes the PMET support team as well as other solutions consultants who may have experienced similar issues.
+(It includes the PMET support team as well as other solutions consultants who may have experienced similar issues.)

-##Reporting Issues
+## Reporting Issues
 1. Check [open issues](https://github.com/PMET-public/Cloud-Demo/issues) here

 1. Always include a clickable url